Getting a second opinion is a vital part of becoming more educated about your treatment options and your cancer.

 Who Pays for a Second Opinion?

-A big problem with getting a second opinion is that insurers might not cover this expense.
+A big problem with getting a second opinion for cancer is that insurers might not cover this expense.
 However, many health care and insurance companies will pay for these opinions and recognise the importance of getting second opinions.
 In certain circumstances, some insurers may even insist on second opinions.
 This is usually the case the the patient’s primary physician suggests an expensive form of treatment.

 For cancer patients who are members of a Health Maintenance Organization (HMO), their best protection is to seek second opinions even if they have to pay for it.
 These HMO’s generally try to treat and diagnose patients within their own system because the more money that is spent on treatment and second opinions outside of the HMO, the less money can be used for operation profits and costs.
 This can create a conflict of interest between the HMO and the patient, particularly if the treatment can only be obtained outside of the HMO system.
 HMO members might be discouraged from trying more expensive treatments which only offer a small chance for success, even though that chance may be very real.
-Because of this, getting a second opinion is a good idea for HMO members so they can be sure to be informed of new clinical trials and other new, promising treatments.
+Because of this, getting a second opinion for cancer is a good idea for HMO members so they can be sure to be informed of new clinical trials and other new, promising treatments.
 The majority of reputable HMO’s, however, can offer state of the art cancer treatment for most types of cancer.
 Anyone considering a specialized treatment, like cancer surgery, within the HMO they are a part of, should ask about the number of like procedures that are performed every year by this HMO and what the results are.

 Why Do I Need a Second Opinion?